eerfunn/eerfunn/README.md

 ### About Me
 - I like anime 💖, mainly Slice of Life and Isekai genres
+- Looking for working with learning opportunities,  I always feel that I needs to learn more.
+I peek a lot to stackoverflow, youtube tutorials, and others to complete a task and fix an error.
 - Since 2022 I'd prefer using node js, and I'm surprised PHP & Laravel Blade are my top stat :3
 - Studying Information Systems at UPNVJ since 2019
-- Looking for working with learning opportunities,  I always feel that I needs to learn more
 - I learn English mainly from interact with others everyday in social media and game, sorry if I did not use the right grammar

 ### Techs